boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-3.md

 					  'Yahoo!
 Search - Web Search',
 					  'The search engine that helps you find exactly what you're looking for.
 Find the most relevant information, video, images, and answers from all across the Web.');</pre>

-This when stored allows us to display things nicely on the page similar to Google&#8217;s results.
+This when stored allows us to display things nicely on the page similar to Google's results.
 To accommodate this lets change add.php to perform the above.
 The below is what I came up with.

 <pre>foreach(new RecursiveIteratorIterator (new RecursiveDirectoryIterator ('./crawler/documents/')) as $x) {
 		$filename = $x-&gt;getPathname();